 Disaster struck when this whole area was destroyed, along with the Chevalier Inn, in the May 1942 blitz.
 The post war replacement, next to St George's Hall cannot be said to be a worthy successor.
 However, it is still a pub - in 1958 it was known as the Chevalier Tavern and Restaurant and during the 1970's it was Winston's, No 10's and Churchill's and became known, briefly for a weekly disco called the Rock Machine.
 It then became the Hog's Head, a student haunt in term time.

 It was planned that a new equestrian statue would be placed on the roof of the Hogs Head, after a public subscription organised by local historian Todd Gray, in the spring of 2005.
 However, by 2009 the ceramic was still languishing in the museum.
-In June 2009, Tim Wetherspoon, owner of J D Wetherspoon, the pub and restaurant chain announced that they had taken over the Hogs Head, which would be refurbished.
-It is intended to rename the establishment the Chevalier Inn, a welcome return to a traditional name.
+In June 2009, Tim Martin, owner of J D Wetherspoon, the pub and restaurant chain announced that they had taken over the Hogs Head, which would be refurbished.
+It was renamed the Chevalier Inn, a welcome return to a traditional name.

 Sources - Lost Exeter by Todd Gray, City Council Guidebooks (1920's, 30's, 40's and 50's), insurance maps and my memory, Old Exeter by Peter Thomas, family research by John Martin and the Express and Echo © 2005 David Cornforth - not to be used without permission.

 The building before it was the Chevalier Inn.
 The Chevalier House when it was Ham's the wine merchant and a wallpaper merchants.